sandilejiyane3/Hands-On-Projects/README.md

 # Hands-On Projects

+Hi, I'm Sandile B Jiyane.
+I'm transitioning into IT with a focus on IT Support, Networking, and Security.

 This repository documents the hands-on projects I’m doing to build practical IT support skills, including hardware exploration, troubleshooting, and assembly/disassembly exercises.

 ---